woltapp/memories/README.md

 We might have case of [running out of memory](#running-out-of-memory) where GC is constantly trying to free memory without much success.
 This will most often be fatal eventually application runs out of memory.

-The Other case is that  the application is allocating a lot of short-living objects that do get collected but cause GC to be run often.
+The other case is that  the application is allocating a lot of short-living objects that do get collected but cause GC to be run often.
 This is not fatal, but if application drops frames or a service takes long time to respond, it doesn't provide quality experience to users.